koyahness/linera-protocol/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the Linera protocol:
+If you'd like to contribute to the Linera protocol, follow the steps below:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)